natanel-otomate/airtable-mcp/MAKECOM_INTEGRATION.md

    - Waiting 30-60 seconds between connection attempts

 **Note**: The MCP server uses session-based connections.
 Each new connection should create a new session automatically.
 If you continue to see this error, it may be a Make.com client issue with session management.

+#### 401 Unauthorized Error

+If you see a **401 Unauthorized** error in Make.com's console:

+1. **Check Make.com MCP configuration**:
+   - Ensure the **Authentication** field is **completely empty**
+   - Do NOT enter any access token, API key, or OAuth credentials
+   - The server does NOT require client authentication

+2. **Verify server is running**:
+   - Check the health endpoint: `https://airtable-mcp-production-2056.up.railway.app/health`
+   - Should return: `{"status":"ok","version":"3.2.8"}`

+3. **Check Railway environment variables**:
+   - Ensure `AIRTABLE_TOKEN` or `AIRTABLE_PAT` is set in Railway
+   - The server uses this token server-side - clients don't need to provide it

+4. **If Make.com requires authentication fields**:
+   - Try entering a dummy value (like "none" or "not-required")
+   - Or contact Make.com support about MCP servers that don't require client authentication

 ### Option B: Using HTTP Module (If Direct MCP Not Supported)